 What We Bring to You

-The Diversity and Resiliency Institute of El Paso was developed out of the successful launch of LGBTQI+ Sensitivity trainings for professionals in the El Paso, Texas area.
-The Borderland Rainbow Center became the operator of the Purple Pages, a directory of medical and mental health providers who operate LGBTQI+ friendly or affirming services, and through a grant, expanded upon their already substantial professional and community trainings.
+The Diversity and Resiliency Institute of El Paso was developed out of the successful launch of LGBTQ+ Sensitivity trainings for professionals in the El Paso, Texas area.
+The Borderland Rainbow Center became the operator of the Purple Pages of El Paso, a directory of medical and mental health providers who operate LGBTQ+ friendly or affirming services, and through a grant, expanded upon their already substantial professional and community trainings.
 Through partnership with other professionals in the community, the base of training topics expanded, and now through this new project, The Diversity and Resiliency Institute of El Paso is able to bring you many of those trainings in the convenience of your own home or office.

 Over 30 years of teaching and public speaking experience

 Over 30 years of Management and leadership experience